 - Clean your face with a mild cleanser.
 Your skin should be clean before you start massaging.

-- Choose a good facial oil.
-For dry skin, pick almond, marula, or argan oils.
+- Choose a good facial oil, including soothing oils that cater to specific skin types.
+For dry skin, pick almond, marula, or argan oil.
 For oily skin, pick jojoba or grapeseed oil.
 For acne-prone skin, pick rosehip seed oil.
-For sensitive skin, pick aloe vera or moringa oils.
+For sensitive skin, pick aloe vera or moringa oil.

 - If you do not want to use oil, you may go for a good quality moisturizer/cream for face massage.